rokid/rokidos-cli/README.md

-ro run [file]           Run scripts on device ro shell <command>      Wait for an connectable device and shell ro test <dir>           Run tests on your device ro install <dir>        Install the Rokid App from directory ro build <dir>          Build the Rokid App to .rpp
+ro run [file]           Run scripts on device ro shell <command>      Wait for an connectable device and shell ro test <dir>           Run tests on your device ro log <filter>         Show the logs of connected device by comma-based filter ro install <dir>        Install the Rokid App from directory ro build <dir>          Build the Rokid App to .rpp